 |MasterCard USA interchange fees (pdf)||MasterCard Canada interchange fees (pdf)|

+It's possible.
+If you are handling credit card numbers, you do need to care about PCI.
 PCI is a standard set by an organization that exists to ensure security in the payment card industry (PCI).
-These standards are a requirement all companies involved with credit cards, including merchants.
+These standards are for all companies involved with credit cards, including merchants.

 There are a number of standards set by PCI, however it essentially means that all merchants 1) need to remain compliant - at the most basic level, complete a Self Assessment Questionnaire (SAQ) annually, 2) merchants cannot store the 3 or 4 digit security code or PIN, and 3) if credit card data is being passed or stored by merchants, they need to meet security levels.